greenelab/onboarding/extras/reimbursement_tutorial.md

 # Filling Out A Reimbursement 101

-This is a tutorial on how to fill out a reimbursement.
-May it be for travel or for hosting a candidate interview dinner.
+This is a tutorial on how to fill out a reimbursement for travel or for hosting a candidate interview dinner.
-For this tutorial we will assume that we are reimbursing a postdoc candidate interview dinner.
+In this tutorial we will act as if we are reimbursing a candidate interview dinner.

 ## Fill Out Agreement Form

 ### Graduate Student

-First step is to fill out an [agreement form](https://www.finance.upenn.edu/sites/default/files/Penn-Student-Agreement.pdf).
+The first step is to fill out an [agreement form](https://www.finance.upenn.edu/sites/default/files/Penn-Student-Agreement.pdf).
-This form is essential for getting any reimbursements accept.
+This form is essential for getting any reimbursements accepted.
 **Any submitted report that misses this form will bounce back**.
 Filling out this form is pretty straight forward.
-For the scope of work section fill out topic keywords that describe of your thesis project (PhD Candidates) or current research (Pre-Candidacy Students).
+For the scope of work section, fill out topic keywords that describe of your thesis project (PhD Candidates) or current research (Pre-Candidacy Students).
 In the Term section fill out your **projected graduation year plus one** (Just to be safe given the joys of gradudate school).
 Lastly, sign your name by the Student/Trainee section and give your last 4 digits of your social security number.
 Now you are done with this section and can move on to [filling out the reimbursement report](#filling-out-reimbursement-report).